Ayrtonfoster/325_project/A3_BackendTestcase_Summary.md

 method to generate many random inputs within this partition.

 #### Precondition
-Server started
+- Server started

 #### Actions
-Create random valid inputs for ticket sell form, as defined in R4 Call backend sell_tickets method with these inputs, record return value
+- Create random valid inputs for ticket sell form, as defined in R4
+- Call backend sell_tickets method with these inputs, record return value

 #### Postcondition
-return value is True
+- return value from sell_tickets is True